 Sedimentation ponds would not be reclaimed until the disturbed contributing watershed area is reclaimed, vegetation requirements are met, drainage entering the pond meets applicable effluent limitation standards, and/or other sedimentation ponds are located downstream.
-None of the proposed sedimentation ponds would be planned as permanent features.
-However, all surface impoundments would be designed and constructed to meet MDEQ permanent impoundment engineering standards and would remain as permanent, recreational ponds at the discretion of the surface landowner, provided such permanent ponds are approved by MDEQ and USACE.
+None of the proposed sedimentation ponds would remain as permanent features.